 Elephants are truly amazing creatures, and being able to interact with them is a once-in-a-lifetime experience you don’t want to miss!
 There are many opportunities to interact with elephants in a way that will be rewarding for you and for them.
-Here are some of the elephant encounters in Victoria Falls and beyond that our safari experts personally recommend.
+Here are some of the best elephant encounters in Africa that our safari experts personally recommend.

-Wild Horizons Elephant Sanctuary and Orphanage – Zimbabwe
+Wild Horizons Elephant Sanctuary and Orphanage, Victoria Falls